parthenon-hpc-lab/athenapk/docs/cluster.md

 r_fix = 2.0 # in code_length
 rho_fix = 0.01477557589278723 # in code_mass/code_length**3
 ```

-(FIXME) `r_sampling` and `max_dr` determine details about how the profile for
+The parameters `r_sampling` and `max_dr` determine details about how the
-the initial hydrodynamic equilbrium is integrated.
-They can potentially be
+profile for the initial hydrodynamic equilbrium is integrated.
+(FIXME -- these
-removed.
+parameters are esoteric and can potentially be removed.
+They were added at
+somepoint to ensure that the HSE profile is integrated over a domain that
+includes the current meshblock and the r_fix radius)
 ```
 <problem/cluster/hydrostatic_equilibrium>
 r_fix = 2.0 # in code_length